nckz/ansible-windows7sp1/README.md

-# Getting PARADISE Ready for Ansible
+# Installing Ansible on Windows 7 SP1
 The final goal of these steps is to get the Ansible configuration script (ConfigureRemotingForAnsible.ps1 -Verbose) to complete successfully.
 And to run a successful Ansible win_ping.